uala/uala-react-forms/rfcs/proposal/0001-uala-react-form.md

 ### `connectForm()`

-The `connectForm()` function connects a the React component you want to use as form wrapper to the form state.
+The `connectForm()` function connects the React component you want to use as form wrapper to the form state.

 It's also responsible to pass the  `onSubmit()`, `onChange()`, `onBlur()`, `onFocus()` and `onDidChange()` listeners to your component.